-Denatured fuel ethanol is a polar solvent and is water-soluble.
+Denatured fuel ethanol is a polar solvent that is water-soluble.
 A polar solvent is a compound such as alcohol, most acids, or ammonia with a separation of charge in the chemical bonds.
 These have an affinity for water and will readily go into solution.
 Denatured fuel ethanol has a flash point of -5°F and a vapor density of 1.5, which indicates that it is heavier than air.
-Consequently, ethanol vapors like gasoline will seek lower altitudes and/or lower depressions in the surrounding terrain of an incident.
-Denatured fuel ethanol's specific gravity is 0.79, which indicates it is lighter than water and it has an auto-ignition temperature of 709°F and a boiling point of 165-175°F.

-Like gasoline, denatured fuel ethanol's greatest hazard as a motor fuel component is its flammability.
-It has a wider flammable range than gasoline with a lower explosive limit of 3% and an upper explosive limit of 19%.
+Consequently, ethanol vapors do not rise, similar to vapors from gasoline which seek lower altitudes.
+Denatured fuel ethanol's specific gravity is 0.79, which indicates it is lighter than water and it has an auto-ignition temperature of 709°F and a boiling point of 165-175°F. Like gasoline, denatured fuel ethanol's greatest hazard as a motor fuel component is its flammability.
+It has a wider flammable range than gasoline (LEL is 3% and UEL is 19%).